 Encumbrances represent commitments related to unperformed contracts for goods or services.
 Encumbrance accounting - under which purchase orders and other commitments of resources are recorded as expenditures of the applicable fund - is utilized in all governmental funds of the District.
 Unencumbered appropriations lapse at the end of each fiscal year.
-While the Debt Service Fund is a governmental fund, a comparison of budget to actual schedule is presented in the financial statements, although the Board can exercise no control of the revenue sources for this fund (except interest earnings), and no control over its expenditures.

-E. Assets, Liabilities and Fund Balance
+E. Assets, Liabilities and Fund Equity

-Cash and Cash Equivalents - The District considers all cash on hand, demand deposit accounts, and highly liquid investments, with an original maturity of three months or less when purchased, to be cash and cash equivalents.
+Cash and Cash Equivalents - The District considers all cash on hand, demand deposit accounts and highly liquid investments, with an original maturity of three months or less when purchased, to be cash and cash equivalents.

-$\underline{Investments}$ - The District considers investments of direct obligations of the United States government and agencies, certificates of deposits, savings accounts or savings certificates with maturities of greater than three months.
+Investments - The District considers investments of direct obligations of the United States government and agencies, certificates of deposits, savings accounts or savings certificates with maturities of greater than three months.
 All investments are recorded at cost, which approximates market value.